run time error messages : Java Glossary

 27. Check your java.exe command line.
 Your current directory is crucial.
 You must specify fully qualified class names, without the .class extension.

-28. Consider combining class files in to a single jar file.
+28. Consider combining class files into a single jar file.
 Jars cause far less trouble than individual class files, especially when you export them to a server or someone else’s machine.

 29. Check that your browser supports jar files.
 Fortunately, all the modern ones mentioned under browsers do.